Zermatt - Our complete guide

 (350km incl.
 Cervinia)

-For the most classic (pyramidal) views of the Matterhorn, head for the Sunnegga-Rothorn area, home to one of our favourite pistes in the Alps, the Kumme.
+From Blauherd you can continue higher still by cable-car, to the summit of Rothorn.
+This area is home to one of our favourite pistes in the Alps, the Kumme.
 This wild and beautiful 5km red run plunges off the top of the Rothorn, and out of sight of the lift system, before emerging at the bottom of the Patrullarve chair.

 Snow-wise - Our complete guide to Zermatt - Zermatt's ski area Gornergrat railway

-Zermatt's largest ski area is Schwarzsee-Klein Matterhorn with its cross border links to Cervinia.
-The glacier area at the top may be relatively flat, but it is fabulously scenic and offers a much more angular view of the Matterhorn.
+The glacier area at the top of the sector may be relatively flat, but it is fabulously scenic and offers a much more angular view of the Matterhorn.
 The snow here is also nearly always in pristine condition – these are the highest pistes in the Alps – and it is possible to ski all year round.

-From the top of the Klein Matterhorn (3820m) you can ski all the way down to Zermatt in one fell swoop, a descent of 2200m - the biggest on-piste vertical drop in the Alps.
+For more experienced skiers there are also steeper runs lower down, and from the top of the Klein Matterhorn (3820m) you can ski all the way down to Zermatt in one fell swoop, a descent of 2200m - the biggest on-piste vertical drop in the Alps.

 Snow-wise - Our complete guide to Zermatt - Zermatt's ski are Klein Matterhorn cable-car